Driveby-Studios/KineticSync/README.md

 # KineticSync

-KineticSync is a proprietary high-velocity networking framework plugin for the **CarnageEngine**.
+KineticSync is a high-velocity networking framework plugin for the **CarnageEngine**.
 Engineered for high-intensity, physics-driven action, it provides low-latency state synchronization and robust packet management.

 ## Overview